xlladdins/xll/docs/Excel4MacrosH-P.md

     > the name of a published edition file.
 Unless the file is in the
     > current folder, document\_text must include the complete path.

->
+> &nbsp;

-Macro\_text    is the name of, or an R1C1-style reference to, a macro that you want to run when data comes into the workbook or from the source specified by document\_text.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, a macro that you want to run when data comes into the workbook or from the source specified by document\_text.
 The name or reference must be in text form.

   - > If macro\_text is omitted, the ON.DATA function is turned off for
     > the specified workbook or source.

->
+> &nbsp;

 **Remarks**